swaptacular/swpt_accounts/protocol.rst

    `FinalizeTransfer`_ message has been sent to dismiss or commit the transfer. `RT record`_\s for *dismissed transfers* MAY be deleted whenever considered appropriate.
-RT records for *committed tranfers*, however, SHOULD NOT be deleted right away.
-Instead, they SHOULD stay in the database until a `FinalizedTransfer`_ message is received for them. [#cr-retention]_ [#staled-records]_ [#dismissed-records]_
+RT records for *committed tranfers*, however, MUST NOT be deleted right away.
+Instead, they MUST stay in the database until a `FinalizedTransfer`_ message is received for them. [#cr-retention]_ [#staled-records]_ [#dismissed-records]_